-- (1) In relation to persons in custody who have been transferred in accordance with section 16(2)(c), a correctional officer at a reception prison must ensure that all persons so transferred are treated in accordance with any correctional standing orders referred to in subsection (2). - (2) The Director of Corrective Services, within the meaning of the Corrections Act 1997, may make correctional standing orders in respect of the welfare, protection and management of persons in custody who have been transferred in accordance with section 16(2)(c). - (3) Section 26(3) of the Corrections Act 1997 does not apply to a correctional officer who has custody of a person by virtue of section 16(2)(c). - (4) If a request has been made by a police officer or a custody officer, the correctional officer who has custody of a person by virtue of section 16(2)(c) is to transfer or permit the transfer of that person to - (a) a police officer referred to in section 16(2)(a) or (b); or - (b) the custody officer making the request. - (5) In this section - orders under section 6(3) of the Corrections Act 1997.
+- (1) In relation to persons in custody who have been transferred in accordance with section 16(2)(c), a correctional officer at a reception prison must ensure that all persons so transferred are treated in accordance with any correctional standing orders referred to in subsection (2). - (2) The Director of Corrective Services, within the meaning of the Corrections Act 1997, may make correctional standing orders in respect of the welfare, protection and management of persons in custody who have been transferred in accordance with section 16(2)(c). - (3) Section 26(3) of the Corrections Act 1997 does not apply to a correctional officer who has custody of a person by virtue of section 16(2)(c). - (4) If a request has been made by a police officer or a custody officer, the correctional officer who has custody of a person by virtue of section 16(2)(c) is to transfer or permit the transfer of that person to - (a) a police officer referred to in section 16(2)(a) or (b); or - (b) the custody officer making the request. - (5) In this section - correctional standing orders means standing orders under section 6(3) of the Corrections Act 1997.

-18 - 19.
-The amendments effected by these sections have been incorporated into the authorised version of the appropriate Acts.
+- 18. The amendments effected by this section have been incorporated into the authorised version of the Criminal Code. - 19.
+The amendments effected by this section have been incorporated into the authorised version of the Police Offences Act 1935.